Skip to content

 ClusterIP (Internal gRPC Traffic)

 For service-to-service communication within the cluster.
-This manifest creates a ClusterIP Service on port 5000 with appProtocol: grpc to hint service meshes and ingress controllers about the protocol.
+Create a ClusterIP Service on port 5000 with appProtocol: grpc to hint service meshes and ingress controllers about the protocol.

 LoadBalancer (External gRPC Access)

-For direct external gRPC access (without a gateway).
-This manifest creates a LoadBalancer Service on port 443 with cloud provider annotations (e.g., AWS NLB with HTTP/2 backend protocol).
+For direct external gRPC access (without a gateway), create a LoadBalancer Service on port 443 with cloud provider annotations (e.g., AWS NLB with HTTP/2 backend protocol).
+The car-sharing example fronts external traffic with an Istio Gateway instead of a LoadBalancer Service — see the Service Mesh guide and car-sharing/istio.

 Horizontal Pod Autoscaler (HPA)